 - DOWNTOWN SONOMA: The downtown area had lots of cute little boutique shops and stores.
 If you don’t like shopping (we probably can’t be friends…haha) but you appreciate architecture and cool buildings, it is even worth walking around for a few hours and enjoying.
 The Sebastiani Theatre was so beautiful, and its right by the Basque Boulangerie so that in and of itself makes the trip worth it!

 - SONOMA HISTORIC PARK: Definitely a cool break from shopping and wine!
 Visit the old barracks and restored buildings dating back to 1823.
-It is almost like being transported while you’re there, ya know like the feeling you get in Disney World?!
+It is almost like being transported while you’re there!
 Except it’s just all right there in the heart of Downtown Sonoma.
 Very cool.
 TIP: Go during the day, don’t save this for an after dinner stroll.
 You’ll be able to see MUCH better and actually take a peek inside some of the preserved rooms!

-Well guys I think that’s it for now, I’ll be back with my guide to Napa so stay tuned!
-I want to hear about your adventures in Sonoma, leave your personal recommendations in the comments for me so I can add them to my future itineraries!
+Well I think that’s it for this Sonoma travel guide.
+I’ll be back with my guide to Napa so stay tuned!
+I want to hear about your adventures in Sonoma too.
+Leave your personal recommendations in the comments for me so I can add them to my future itineraries!

 xox Stacy (Williams?!
 What?! #married)